cz0479y/next16-commerce/STEPS.md

 - I want to hide the excess categories if theres many.
 Notice the individual server components here.
 Let's do some RSC gymnastics.
 Replace div with ShowMore client wrapper and React.Children to maintain our separation of concerns, and reusability of the Categories component.
 Now, we have this interactive showmore wrapper.
 Notice the boundaries client and server, donut pattern again.
 - The compositional power of server components, Categories is passed into this ShowMore, handles its own data.
 Both can be used freely all over the app.
 - Donut pattern can be used for anything like this, i.e Carousels and more.
 Also using it for the modal, showcase modal boundary donut pattern again.
-- Now we have a pretty good architecture and best practice RSC patterns.
+- Now we have a pretty good architecture and best practice RSC patterns, which means we can move further to the last issue.

 ## Discuss dynamic issues

 - The last reported issue was a lack of static rendering strategies leading to additional server costs and degraded performance.
 - See build output: The entire app is entirely dynamic, problem is clear.
 Every page has a dynamic API dependency.
 - This is preventing us from caching anything or using ISR, even though so much of the app is static.
 - Wasting server resources constantly, quickly gets expensive.
-Crawlers will wait for this, and the QWV is not terrible, but it's slower than it needs to be and redundant.
+Crawlers will wait for content and it can be indexed, and the QWV is not terrible, but it's slower than it needs to be and redundant.
 Why is this happening?
 - The main culprit is actually this auth check in my layout.
 My header is hiding my user profile, which is using cookies, which is forcing dynamic rendering.
-Auth check in layout.
+Auth check in layout, which I definitely need.
 Classic.
 Everything I do is now dynamically being run on the server.
 - Even my non-user personalized content on my home screen like the featured product, I need to suspend too to avoid blocking the page, and even my about page which doesn't even have a dynamic API dep!
 Because remember, my pages are either be static OR dynamic.
 - This is a common issue and something that's been solved before.
-Let's briefly see which solutions people might resort to do in previous versions of Next.
+Let's briefly see which solutions people might resort to doing in previous versions of Next.

 ### Static/dynamic split